1.0 Introduction

 Navigate to Configure → Key Providers.

-Figure 4: vSphere Client UI
+Figure 4: vSphere client UI

 In the Key Management ADD STANDARD KEY PROVIDER form, enter the following details: